webhintio/hint/packages/rule-meta-theme-color/README.md

   * Browsers that suppoted `rgba`, `hsla`, or `hex with alpha` values will ignore the alpha value.

-  * Windows/Microsoft Store requires the color to be specified either as `hex` or as a color name.

-  So, for interoperability, it's recommended to specify the theme color either using `hex` or a color name.

 * Always specify the theme color using the meta tag.
 Even though it can also be declared in the [web app manifest file][manifest]: